dvdkamp/fsmm/README.md

 As such you will be required to have Fortran installed.

-## Shortwave partitioning and downwelling longwave radiation not yet implemented.
+## Shortwave partitioning, sun position, and downwelling longwave radiation not yet implemented.

-I have yet to implement these two features for this version of the model.
-The model will be updated soon with these additional features.
-See section A.2 of van der kamp *et al* (2017) for details on these two features.
+I have yet to implement these three features for this version of the model.
+As such, you will be required to provide Downwelling direct shortwave radiation  (`k.down.dir`), Downwelling diffuse shortwave radiation (`k.down.diff`), Sun Altitude (`Alt_s`), Sun Azimuth (`Azi_s`), and  Downwelling longwave radiation (`L_dn`) to the model yourself (see details on the `fsmm.model.input` argument in next section).

+The model will be updated soon with these additional features, at which point you will only need to provide total shortwave radiation.

+See section A.2 of van der kamp *et al* (2017) for details on these features.

 ## Running the model